finwo/node-event/README.md

-# finwo / global-events
+# finwo / gsevents

-Suckless events for node & the browser
+Suckless global-scope events for node & the browser

 ## Why